snuq/VSEQF/Readme.md

 * Uncut does not work on movieclip type sequences, this seems to be a limitation in Blender - there appears to be no way to get the sequence's source file.

-* Canceling a grab while playing back will cause the cursor to jump back to where it was when the grab started.
-Unfortunately, a bug in Blender prevents me from fixing this.

 * Right now the script cannot apply a vertical zoom level, as far as I can tell this is missing functionality in Blenders python api.